 It can be tough out there while you're searching for your next opportunity, which is why we've put together this list of things you can do to supplement your income while you're between jobs.
-These five "side-gigs" won't have you rolling in dough, but they're great to keep in mind the next time you find yourself strapped for cash.
+These four "side-gigs" won't have you rolling in dough, but they're great to keep in mind the next time you find yourself strapped for cash.

 1. Take part in paid online research

 An increasingly popular way for students and graduates to make money is to fill out online surveys in their spare time.
 Research companies are always recruiting new members worldwide to answer surveys and test new products.
 Depending on the number of tasks you're able to complete, you could earn up to 150 per month with sites such as Cashback.

 2. Become an online tutor